Qiskit/documentation/README.md

 </Tabs>
 ```

-There are situation where you want to repeat the same tabs in several part of the page.
+There are situations where you want to repeat the same tabs in several part of the page.
 In this situation, you can use the prop `group` to synchronize the selected tab in all usages.

 ```mdx
 <Tabs group="my-group">